kappter/heptavis/README.markdown

 - 💪 **Exercise**: Chakra-aligned physical exercises.
 - 🦴 **Body Focus**: Areas of the body tied to each chakra.
 - 🎨 **Color**: Chakra-specific color representations.
+- 🔊 **Frequency Playback**: Play the frequency for the current day with a button.
+- 🖌️ **Masking**: Highlight the current day’s chakra with an optional mask.
 - 🔄 **Independent Rotation**: Adjust each layer's rotation (clockwise or counterclockwise) with sliders.
 - 📱 **Mobile-Friendly**: Responsive UI for phones and tablets.
 - ⬇️ **SVG Download**: Export your visualization as an SVG file.